We are looking for an individual who will join Pilot Light during this exciting time in our growth.

 Pilot Light’s teacher-led model is game-changing: through our approach, Pre-K–12th teachers are provided with the support and resources needed to integrate food education into the core curriculum to engage students in classroom learning while also teaching them about food and its importance in their lives.

-The Fellowship which launched in the 2019-2020 school year, is designed to build a pipeline of talented teachers providing leadership in food education.
-Fellowship teachers are committed to delivering weekly integrated food education lessons to their students and partnering with Pilot Light to evaluate its impact on student outcomes.
-In 2021-2022 the Fellowship will include ~30 teachers, with half in Chicago and half nationwide.
+The Fellowship which launched in the 2019-2020 school year, is designed to build a pipeline of talented teachers to provide leadership in food education.
+Fellowship teachers deliver weekly integrated food education lessons to their students and partnering with Pilot Light to evaluate its impact on student outcomes.

 The Food Education Center is a digital platform of instructional materials designed to fully support K-12 teachers with the integration of classroom-based food education across all content areas.
-All resources are aligned to academic performance standards and Pilot Light’s own Food Education Standards (FES), providing a springboard through which any teacher, school, or district can embrace food education while meeting requirements.
-The Center now includes 130+ lessons and other resources across three curricula: classroom, Family Meal (for families), and Pilot Light Anywhere, a Pre-K-12th grade literacy-based curriculum that is scoped and sequenced to Pilot Light’s own Food Education Standards.
-Pilot Light Anywhere is designed to be plug-and-play for implementation in classrooms or e-learning.
-Since spring 2020, the curriculum has been accessed by 26,000+ users internationally.
+For instance, 3rd-5thgrade students learning sequence in English Language Arts do so by learning about rice and how it is grown and cooked across the world.
+All resources align to academic performance standards and Pilot Light’s own Food Education Standards (FES), providing a springboard through which any teacher, school, or district can embrace food education while meeting requirements.
+The Center now includes 150+ lessons and other resources across three curricula: classroom, Family Meal (for families), and Pilot Light Anywhere.

-The Director of School and District Partnerships is a new full-time position at Pilot Light.
+The Director of School and District Partnerships is a new position at Pilot Light.

 This individual will be primarily responsible for developing and maintaining key stakeholder relationships, including those with schools, districts, and policymakers, to support the wider implementation of Pilot Light programs.
 This individual will also lead the growth of Pilot Light’s Food Education Center and inform its strategic direction and growth through partnership discussions.

-You will work closely with Pilot Light’s Education Director (who leads the Fellowship) to outline the strategic plan for educator, school, and district recruitment and lead its execution through a variety of channels, negotiate contracts with school and district leaders (with support from Pilot Light’s development team), and oversee the launch of new partnerships.
-Your marketing and outreach to teachers, schools, and districts will be often informed by the Food Education Center’s resources, activities, and analytics, as well as our network of current and former Fellows and teachers.
-You will collect data to inform your activities and draw on all programming outcomes to drive the strategy, development, and implementation of external-facing activities of the organization.
-You will also inform the policy goals of the organization through partnerships
+This individual will work closely with Pilot Light’s Vice President of Programs (who leads the Fellowship) to outline the strategic plan for educator, school, and district recruitment and lead its execution through a variety of channels, negotiate contracts with school and district leaders (with support from Pilot Light’s development team), and oversee the launch of new partnerships.
+This individual will conduct marketing and outreach to teachers, schools, and districts that will be often informed by the Food Education Center’s resources, activities, and analytics, as well as Pilot Light’s network of current and former Fellows and teachers.
+This individual will collect data to inform your activities and draw on all programming outcomes to drive the strategy, development, and implementation of external-facing activities of the organization.

-As Director of School and District Partnerships, you will be skilled at inspiring, influencing, and engaging people.
-You will consistently and passionately demonstrate support of the Pilot Light’s Vision, Mission, and Core Values by striving for excellence and contributing to the team.
+The Director of School and District Partnerships will be skilled at inspiring, influencing, and engaging people.
+This individual will consistently and passionately demonstrate support of the Pilot Light’s Vision, Mission, and Core Values by striving for excellence and contributing to the team.

 When it is safe to do so, travel may be required on occasion, as well as attending weekend and evening functions as needed.